yorku-ease/Model-Driven-Epidemiology/AI-ASSISTED MODEL-DRIVEN EPIDEMIOLOGY/phase 2/README.md

 - Suggests how to fill gaps
 - Evaluates extraction quality

-**Key Principle:** Faithfulness to the paper - only extracts what papers explicitly describe or promise.
+**Key Principle:** Faithfulness to the paper — only what is explicitly described or promised in the paper is extracted.

-Paper type (vector-borne / climate) is **auto-detected** from text and promises; prompts are tailored accordingly.
-Prompts use step-by-step reasoning (chain-of-thought style) to reduce omissions and spurious extractions.

-**Default extraction variant (B+C):** Flow prompts ask for short `text_span` (≤200 chars) and exact compartment names only (no parentheticals like (E1)); flow extraction uses 6000 max tokens.
-To use the older baseline, set `PHASE2_EXPERIMENT=` (empty) before running.
+Paper type (vector-borne / climate) is **auto-detected** from text and promises, and prompts are tailored accordingly.
+Entity extraction uses a **single unified LLM call** for compartments, flows, and parameters when an API key is available, so the model sees the full context at once.
+Step 2 (paper promises) is **pattern-based only** to keep context focused.
+Evaluation compares extracted entities to baseline `.compmodel` files in `data/baseline_models/` when the paper name matches; precision, recall, and F1 are reported for compartments, parameters, and flows.

-**Gemini-specific improvements:** When using `--llm-provider gemini`, the pipeline uses **structured output** (JSON schema) for compartments, flows, and parameters so the model returns valid JSON matching the expected fields.
-Temperature is set to **0.2** for extraction to improve consistency and reduce parse failures.
+When using `--llm-provider gemini`, the pipeline uses **structured output** (JSON schema) for extraction so the model returns valid JSON.
+Temperature is set to **0** for deterministic output and a 2-minute timeout applies to avoid hanging.

 ## Project Structure